modidimple/Capital-Bikeshare-Data-Analysis/README.md

 **Recommendation**
-Based on the above result we can allocate 20 more bikes at ‘21st & 1st St. NW’ as the pick-up demand is high in this staHon and on a safer side, we should account for any uncertainHes in bike demand.
-At 21st&Pennsylvania Ave, we should allocate around 5-8 more bikes as the pick-up demand is relaHvely less.
-The drop-off is more at this staHon so focus should be to make the docks available for the riders.
-So, with regular bike rebalancing we will maintain opHmum service level at these staHons and meet the demand of bikes.
-This commensurate with the assumpHon we made at the starHng of the project (the total number of spots available at both the staHons are 50(25 – 25 each), maximum number of bikes available are 40, and rest 10 are docked)
+Based on the above result we can allocate 20 more bikes at ‘21st & 1st St. NW’ as the pick-up demand is high in this  station  and on a safer side, we should account for any uncertainties in bike demand.
+At 21st&Pennsylvania Ave, we should allocate around 5-8 more bikes as the pick-up demand is relatively less.
+The drop-off is more at this station so focus should be to make the docks available for the riders.
+So, with regular bike rebalancing we will maintain optimum service level at these staHons and meet the demand of bikes.
+This commensurate with the assumption we made at the starting of the project (the total number of spots available at both the station are 50(25 – 25 each), maximum number of bikes available are 40, and rest 10 are docked)

 **Limitation**